Ever wondered what is average IQ score by age globally? Or how is IQ even calculated?

 - Eat a healthy diet: Nutrition plays a role in brain development and function.
 Eat foods rich in omega-3 fatty acids, vitamins, and minerals to improve brain health.

-- Challenge yourself: Push yourself out of your comfort zone, and take on new challenges.
+- Challenge yourself: Push yourself out of your comfort zone and take on new challenges.
 It helps improve your problem-solving skills and cognitive abilities.

 - Practice mindfulness: Mindfulness practices can help reduce stress and improve cognitive performance.